 bundled together into MBS; and then bought, sold, or held as investments.
-Indeed, since September 2008, the enterprises have owned or guaranteed three out of every four mortgages in the United States.83 the secondary market and facilitate the flow of mortgage credit by purchasing mortgages from lenders, which, in turn, would be freed up to make more mortgage loans.84 As the housing boom collapsed, however, they became insolvent, resulting in their entering conservatorships under FHFA's supervision in 2008.
+Indeed, since September 2008, the enterprises have owned or guaranteed three out of every four mortgages in the United States.

+Historically, the enterprises were intended to help stabilize the secondary market and facilitate the flow of mortgage credit by purchasing mortgages from lenders, which, in turn, would be freed up to make more mortgage loans.
+As the housing boom collapsed, however, they became insolvent, resulting in their entering conservatorships under FHFA's supervision in 2008.
 Since then, the agency has worked to conserve and preserve their assets and ensure that they follow prudent business practices.